janaiscoding/luxuria-hotel/README.md

 `npm install`

-Create a `.env.local` file at the root of the directory and complete it as per the following instructions:
+`.env.local` placed at root of the directory.

+Complete it as per the following instructions:

 ```
 # For database setup please follow the instructions in this link: